The oversight programs of CPA Australia and regulators aim to promote high standards and good practice, while protecting consumers.

 You can keep abreast of CPA Australia's advocacy, policy bulletins and current consultations and submissions.

-The restructured APES 110 Code of Ethics for Professional Accountants is operative from 1 January 2020 but early adoption is permitted.
+The restructured APES 110 Code of Ethics for Professional Accountants took effect on 1 January 2020..

 The new standard, ASA 540 Auditing Accounting Estimates and Related Disclosures, is operative for financial reporting periods commencing on or after 15 December 2019 and will impact audits of SMEs from the December 2020 year-end.
 Early adoption is permitted.